Lilhomie42/module-challenge-1/README.md

 2. Copy and paste this github link to view a public repo: https://github.com/Lilhomie42/recftor-web/tree/feature/recftor-html

-3. Then go to repo settings to pages and
+3. Then go to repo settings to pages and visit page button, or click this link: https://lilhomie42.github.io/recftor-web/

 ## Usage